 When someone’s family has been traced, the council will do its best to advise them of the date and time of the funeral.
 Family members cannot request specific funeral times.

-Public health funerals are usually conducted at crematoria, unless the authorities are aware the person had religious beliefs where burial is a necessary rite, or expressed a written wish to be buried.
+Public health funerals are usually conducted at crematoria, unless the authorities are aware the person had religious beliefs which deem burial an important rite, or the person had expressed a written wish to be buried.

-Most public health funerals include a short committal ceremony for the person who has died, in the chapel or at the graveside.
-A council representative will attend the funeral if no other mourners are expected to attend.
+Most local authorities will include a short committal ceremony for the person who has died, in the chapel or at the graveside.
+A council representative will attend the funeral, if no other mourners are expected to attend.